· 3 min read

 Lobster Sandwich

-Fresh picked lobster on plain sliced bread with butter and a squeeze of lemon, the plainest possible carrier for an expensive catch.
+Fresh-picked lobster on plain sliced bread with butter and a squeeze of lemon, sold at the Norfolk stalls a day-boat catch away from the sea.
 A coastal British reading, not the New England roll.

 At a glance